Infantry Branch (United States): 21st century

 There are exceptions to USARS regimental titles, including the Armored Cavalry Regiments and the 75th Ranger Regiment created in 1986.
 On 1 October 2005, the word "regiment" was formally appended to the name of all active and inactive CARS and USARS regiments.
 So, for example, the 1st Cavalry officially became titled the 1st Cavalry Regiment.
 There are approximately 19,000 U.S. military personnel in and around Afghanistan.
 Troops currently in Afghanistan represent the sixth major troop rotation in Operation Enduring Freedom (OEF) since the United States became involved in the fall of 2001.
-At present, the majority of U.S. ground forces come from the Army’s Italy-based 173rd Airborne Brigade and the 1st Brigade of the Fort Bragg, North Carolina-based 82nd Airborne Division and Marine elements from the Second (II) MEF from Camp Lejeune, North Carolina.
+At present, the majority of U.S. ground forces come from the Army’s Italy-based 173rd Airborne Brigade and the 1st Brigade of the Fort Bragg, North Carolina–based 82nd Airborne Division and Marine elements from the Second (II) MEF from Camp Lejeune, North Carolina.
 U.S. Special Forces are also operating in Afghanistan and are primarily concerned with capturing or killing Taliban and Al Qaeda leaders.
 In addition, Army units from the Florida National Guard’s 53rd Infantry Brigade have been deployed to train the Afghan National Army.

 Chief of Infantry

 From 1920 to 1942, the Infantry branch was led by the Chief of Infantry, who held the temporary rank of major general.
 This individual had responsibility for doctrine, training, equipment fielding, and other matters.
 During World War II, the duties of the branch chiefs, including Infantry, Cavalry, Field Artillery, Coast Artillery, were taken over by the commander of Army Ground Forces.
-Individuals who served as Chief of Field Artillery included:
+Individuals who served as Chief of Infantry included: